craigprotzel/Mashups/README.md

 * Donwload - a JSON formatter for the browser
 * Explore - [ProgrammableWeb](http://programmableweb.com)
 * Find, Post, & Describe - a url that returns JSON data from an Open API
-* Create & Post - a single web page (html file) that lists (some of) the data you found
+* Creat & Post - a single web page (html file) that lists (some of) the data you found
 * Additional Readings
   * [WebPlatform.org - How Does The Internet Work](http://docs.webplatform.org/wiki/concepts/internet_and_web/how_does_the_internet_work )
   * [Mozilla - Intro to HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction)